-DL06 PID Control 8-2
+D4-454 PID Control 8-2

 Introduction to PID Control 8-4

-Introducing DL06 PID Control 8-6
+Introducing D4-454 PID Control 8-6

 PID Loop Operation 8-9

 Ten Steps to Successful Process Control 8-16

 PID Loop Setup 8-18

-PID Loop Tuning 8-40
+PID Loop Tuning 8-42

-Using the Special PID Features 8-53
+Using the Special PID Features

-Ramp/Soak Generator 8-58
+Ramp/Soak Generator 8-60

-DirectSOFT Ramp/Soak Example 8-63
+DirectSOFT Ramp/Soak Example 8-65

-Cascade Control 8-65
+Cascade Control 8-67

-Time-Proportioning Control 8-68
+Time-Proportioning Control

-Feedforward Control 8-70
+Feedforward Control 8-72

-PID Example Program 8-72
+PID Example Program 8-74

-Troubleshooting Tips 8-75
+Troubleshooting Tips 8-77

-Glossary of PID Loop Terminology 8-77
+Glossary of PID Loop Terminology 8-79

-Bibliography 8-79
+Bibliography 8-81

-DL06 PID Control
+D4-454 PID Control

-DL06 PID Control Features
+D4-454 PID Control Features

-Along with control functions discussed in this manual, the DL06 PLC features PID process control capability.
-The DL06 PID process control loops offer the same features offered in much larger PLCs.
+Along with control functions discussed in this manual, the D4-454 PLC features PID process control capability.
+The D4-454 PID process control loops offer the same features offered in much larger PLCs.
 The primary features are:

-- Up to 8 PID loops, individual programmable sample rates
+- Up to 16 PID loops, individual programmable sample rates

 - Manual, Automatic and Cascade loop operation modes

 - Two types of bumpless transfer available

 - Full-featured alarms

 - Ramp/soak generator with up to 16 segments

 - Auto Tuning

-The DL06 CPU has process control loop capability in addition to ladder program execution.
-You can select and configure up to eight loops.
-All sensor and actuator wiring connects directly to DL06 analog modules.
+The D4-454 CPU has process control loop capability in addition to ladder program execution.
+You can select and configure up to sixteen loops.
+All sensor and actuator wiring connects directly to DL405 analog modules.
 All process variables, gain values, alarm levels, etc., associated with each loop reside in a Loop Variable Table in the CPU.
-The DL06 CPU reads process variable (PV) inputs during each scan.
+The D4-454 CPU reads process variable (PV) inputs during each scan.
 Then, it makes PID loop calculations during a dedicated time slice on each PLC scan, updating the control output value.
 The control loops use a Proportional-Integral-Derivative (PID) algorithm to generate the control output.
 This chapter describes how the loops operate, and how to configure and tune the loops.

-DirectSOFT programming software, release 5, or later, is used for configuring analog control loops in the DL06.
+DirectSOFT programming software, release 6.1, or later, is used for configuring analog control loops in the D4-454.
 DirectSOFT uses dialog boxes to help you set up the individual loops.
 After completing the setup, you can use DirectSOFT's PID Trend View to tune each loop.
-The configuration and tuning selections you make are stored in the DL06's V-memory (RAM).
+The configuration and tuning selections you make are stored in the D4-454's V-memory, which can be set as retentive.
 The loop parameters also may be saved to disk for recall later.